Due to the restrictions in place as a result of the Covid-19 virus, the MCC Learning Centers are closed until further notice.

 There are 60 PCs and three high-volume laser printers available for students to use on a walk-in basis.
 On occasion, faculty may reserve some of the computers for class sessions.
 Computers that have been reserved will have reserved signs placed on them.
 Students are free to use any computers that have not been reserved.
 Instructors may give students assignments to complete in the computer room or students may choose to use the available software for their own exploration.

 - Available Software

 - Internet access for email and coursework on MyMathLab and MyMCC

 - MathType 6

 Professional mathematics tutors are available on a walk-in basis during limited hours for students in need of mathematics assistance while working on tutorial software or other mathematics programs such as Minitab.

-Professional mathematics tutors are available to answer students' questions on a walk-in basis.
+Professional mathematics tutors are available to answer students' questions on a walk-in basis at the Downtown Campus, Room 4-440.
 Tutoring begins during the second week of classes.
 Tutoring times vary.
-Please visit the ILC for more information.

 Reserve Library - Texts, solutions manuals, scientific and graphing calculators are available for student use.

 Are you and MCC student looking for help in your mathematics course?